DNACENSolutions/NetworkasCodeAIAssistant/README.md

 # Installation

-To install the necessary requirements, first create a virtual environment in terminal using the commands below
+To install the necessary requirements, first create a Python virtual environment in your project's root directory by running the following commands in your terminal:
 ```bash
 python3 -m venv python3env --prompt "nac-venv"
 source python3env/bin/activate